-Semester-in-Residence.
 This program is developed especially for juniors and seniors at the University of Delaware.
 Each year, up to 12 students with a minimum 3.0 grade-point average are selected to spend a semester at the Lewes campus in an intensive exploration of marine science.
 Inexpensive housing is available at the student housing complex in Lewes.
 The experience includes graduate-level course work and seminars as well as an individual research project guided by a faculty advisor.
 The nature of this program necessitates that interested students begin planning fairly early in their college career to incorporate this special semester into their curriculum.
 The program can provide a valuable, advance look at the graduate school experience.

+For more information, contact:

+Dr. David Kirchman

-Dr. Nancy M. Targett University of Delaware Graduate College of Marine Studies 700 Pilottown Road Lewes, DE 19958-1298 E-mail: ntargett@udel.edu
+University of Delaware

+Graduate College of Marine Studies

-Web: www.ocean.udel.edu/level1/academics/undergrad/ residence.html
+700 Pilottown Road

+Lewes, DE 19958-1298

+E-mail: kirchman@CMS udel.edu

+www.ocean.udel.edu/graduate/sem-in-res.html

-UNDERGRADUATE
+UNDERGRADUATE RESEARCH PROGRAM

-Undergraduate Research Program.
 Sponsored by the University Honors Program, the Undergraduate Research Program is open to all interested undergraduates.
 Undergraduate research can begin as early as the freshman year.
 Advisors in the program office can help you clarify your research interests and identify and approach appropriate faculty members.
 A directory listing nearly 600 participating faculty members and their research interests - including many Graduate College of Marine Studies faculty - is available to assist you in locating the best position for you.
 Most students earn academic credit for their research assistance, but in some cases, usually during the summer, a stipend is available.